How to Write a Resume

 3. Add Professional Summary

 A professional summary can succinctly summarize what you do and how you may suit the role.
 Previously, resumes used to have a “career objective” statement in the beginning to describe the ideal career opportunity you seek.
 However, nowadays professional summary has taken over that.
 A well-written professional summary helps tell the recruiters about what value you bring to the company.
 In just two to three sentences, you inform the recruiter how you can be a great fit for the job role.
-Make sure your professional summary is quick and gives a high-level overview of your expertise.
+Make sure your resume summary statement is quick and gives a high-level overview of your expertise.

 4. Mention your Work Experience and Achievements